 Sometimes we receive unsolicited information from individuals or from other sources.
 If we determine that we could not have collected the information for one or more of our functions or activities, we will take reasonably practicable steps to de-identify or destroy the information.
 Alternatively, we will take reasonable steps to protect the information from misuse or unauthorised disclosure.
 Disclosure of unsolicited information we hold may be made where required or permitted by law.

-The personal information that we collect and hold about you depends on your interaction with us.
+Use and disclosure of personal information The personal information that we collect and hold about you depends on your interaction with us.
 Generally, we will only collect and hold your personal information where it is reasonably necessary for us to establish and/or maintain a relationship with you.
 We will use your personal information (including sensitive information) for the primary purpose it was collected, or if your personal information is to be used for a secondary purpose we will seek your consent, in order to:

 - provide services to you;